Information and guidance for troubleshooting some of the most common issues that might be found in the Java 2D API.

 In all native Swing look and feel, such as the Windows look and feel or the GTK look and feel (for Oracle Solaris and Linux operating systems), Swing components perform this adjustment automatically, but if you are running Font2DTest, the text display area will always use 72 dpi.

-If you find that text bounds are different from what you expect, ensure that you are using the appropriate way to calculate them.
+If you find that text bounds are different from what you expect, then ensure that you are using the appropriate way to calculate them.
 For example, the height obtained from a

-FontMetrics is not specific to a particular piece of text and the
+FontMetrics is not specific to a particular piece of text, and the

 stringWidth indicates logical advance, which is not the same thing as wide.
 For more details, see the Font and Text questions in the Java 2D FAQ.